Linear Chern-Hopf-Thurston conjecture: Introduction

 \subsection{Relation with the Shafarevich conjecture and hyperbolicity}

 The Shafarevich conjecture predicts that the universal cover of a complex normal projective variety $X$ is holomorphically convex.
 In particular, if $X$ has large fundamental group, then its universal cover is conjectured to be Stein.
-Currently, this conjecture is proved for the following cases, \begin{enumerate} \item when $X$ is smooth and $\pi_1(X)$ admits a faithful linear representation over $\C$, by Eyssidieux et. al. in \cite{EKPR12}; \item when $X$ is not necessarily smooth and $\pi_1(X)$ admits a faithful reductive linear representation over $\C$, by the first named author, Yamanoi and Katzarkov in \cite{DY23}; \item when $X$ is a normal surface and $\pi_1(X)$ admits an almost faithful linear representation over a field of positive characteristic in \cite{DY24}. \end{enumerate}
+Currently, this conjecture is proved for the following cases, \begin{enumerate} \item when $X$ is smooth and $\pi_1(X)$ admits a faithful linear representation over $\C$, by Eyssidieux et. al. in \cite{EKPR12}; \item when $X$ is not necessarily smooth and $\pi_1(X)$ admits a faithful reductive linear representation over $\C$, by the first-named author, Yamanoi and Katzarkov in \cite{DY23}; \item when $X$ is a normal surface and $\pi_1(X)$ admits an almost faithful linear representation over a field of positive characteristic in \cite{DY24}. \end{enumerate}

-The proofs of the Shafarevich conjecture use nonabelian Hodge theories both in the archimedean setting by Simpson \cite{Simpson} and non-archimedean setting by Gromov-Schoen \cite{GS92}.
+The proofs of the Shafarevich conjecture utilize non-abelian Hodge theories both in the archimedean setting by Simpson \cite{Simpson} and in the non-archimedean setting by Gromov-Schoen \cite{GS92}.

-In this paper, we do not use any result about holomorphic convexity or Steinness.
-Nevertheless, we use both archimedian and nonarchimedian nonabelian Hodge theories in the same way as in the proof of Shafarevich conjectures.
-These techiniques are robust tools in studying the Shafarevich conjecture, hyperbolicity of algebraic varieties (cf. e.g. \cite{Yam10,CDY22,DY24}), and the Singer-Hopf conjecture in the linear case.
-Our main result \cref{thm_main} is certain positivity property of the cotangent bundle of $X$, which is known to be related to the hyperbolicity of $X$.
+In this paper, we do not use any results about holomorphic convexity or Steinness.
+However, we do employ both archimedean and non-archimedean non-abelian Hodge theories, as used in the proofs of the Shafarevich conjectures.
+These techiniques are robust tools for studying the Shafarevich conjecture, the hyperbolicity of algebraic varieties (cf. e.g. \cite{Yam10,CDY22,DY24}), and the Chern-Hopf-Thurston conjecture in the linear case.
+Our main result \cref{thm_main} involves a specific positivity property of the cotangent bundle of $X$, which is known to be related to the hyperbolicity of $X$.
 For example, a projective manifold with ample cotangent bundle is Kobayashi hyperbolic.